ShySkill/StartupMacro/README.md

 # How do I make my computer turn on at a certain time and then turn off at a certain time?

-This video should cover everything that you need to know. https://www.youtube.com/watch?v=JkasnSp0x9o
+This video should cover everything that you need to know. https://www.youtube.com/watch?v=JkasnSp0x9o Make sure you enable auto login aswell, as you cant get into your account remotely.
+Tutorial here: https://www.youtube.com/watch?v=I_ok_JQ-hr4

-Just follow the tutorial and your computer should start up and shutdown whenever you want, and when it starts up this script will be run and you will start to macro if you have done all of the above steps correctly.
+Just follow the tutorial and your computer should start up and shutdown whenever you want, and when it starts up you will log in automatically and this script will be run and you will start to macro if you have done all of the above steps correctly.

 Then you should be set up!
 Message me on discord or open an issue if there are any problems.